-Adult ringed seals spend up to 20 percent of the time in subnivean lairs during the timeframe of the proposed action (Kelly et al., 2010a).
+Adult ringed seals spend up to 20 percent of the time in subnivean lairs during the winter season (Kelly et al., 2010a).
 Ringed seal pups spend about 50 percent of their time in the lair during the nursing period (Lydersen and Hammill 1993).
-Ringed seal lairs are typically used by individual seals (haul-out lairs) or by a mother with a pup (birthing lairs); large lairs used by many seals for hauling out are rare (Smith and Stirling 1975).
-Although the exact amount of transmission loss of sound traveling through ice and snow is unknown, it is clear that sound attenuation would occur due to the environment itself.
-Due to the significant attenuation of sound through the water (ice)/air interface, any potential sound entering a lair would be below the behavioral threshold and would not result in take.
-In-air (i.e., in the subnivean lair), the best hearing sensitivity for ringed seals has been documented between 3 and 5 kHz; at higher frequencies, the hearing threshold rapidly increases (Sills et al., 2015).

-If the acoustic transmissions are heard and are perceived as a threat, ringed seals within subnivean lairs could react to the sound in a similar fashion to their reaction to other threats, such as polar bears (Ursus maritimus) and Arctic foxes (Vulpes lagopus), although the type of sound would be novel to them.
-Responses of ringed seals to a variety of human-induced noises (e.g., helicopter noise, snowmobiles, dogs, people, and seismic activity) have been variable; some seals entered the water and some seals remained in the lair (Kelly et al., 1988).
+During the warm season both bearded seals and ringed seals haul out on the ice.
+In a study of ringed seal haulout activity by Born et al. (2002), ringed seals spent 25-57 percent of their time hauled out in June, which is during their molting season.
+Bearded seals also spend a large amount of time hauled out during the molting season between April and August (Reeves et al., 2002).
+Ringed seal lairs are typically used by individual seals (haulout lairs) or by a mother with a pup (birthing lairs); large lairs used by many seals for hauling out are rare (Smith and Stirling 1975).
+If the non-impulsive acoustic transmissions are heard and are perceived as a threat, ringed seals within subnivean lairs could react to the sound in a similar fashion to their reaction to other threats, such as polar bears (their primary predators), although the type of sound may be novel to them.
+Responses of ringed seals to a variety of humaninduced sounds (e.g., helicopter noise, snowmobiles, dogs, people, and seismic activity) have been variable; some seals entered the water and some seals remained in the lair.
 However, in all instances in which observed seals departed lairs in response to noise disturbance, they subsequently reoccupied the lair (Kelly et al., 1988).

 Ringed seal mothers have a strong bond with their pups and may physically move their pups from the birth lair to an alternate lair to avoid predation, sometimes risking their lives to defend their pups from potential predators (Smith 1987).
-Additionally, it is not unusual to find up to three birth lairs within 100 m of each other, probably made by the same female seal, as well as one or more haul-out lairs in the immediate area (Smith et al., 1991).
-If a ringed seal mother perceives the acoustic transmissions as a threat, the network of multiple birth and haul-out lairs allows the mother and pup to move to a new lair (Smith and Hammill 1981; Smith and Stirling 1975).
-However, the acoustic transmissions are unlike the low frequency sounds and vibrations felt from approaching predators.
-Additionally, the acoustic transmissions are not likely to impede a ringed seal from finding a breathing hole or lair, as captive seals have been found to primarily use vision to locate breathing holes and no effect to ringed seal vision would occur from the acoustic transmissions (Elsner et al., 1989; Wartzok et al., 1992a).
+If a ringed seal mother perceives the proposed acoustic sources as a threat, the network of multiple birth and haulout lairs allows the mother and pup to move to a new lair (Smith and Hammill 1981; Smith and Stirling 1975).
+The acoustic sources and icebreaking noise from this proposed action are not likely to impede a ringed seal from finding a breathing hole or lair, as captive seals have been found to primarily use vision to locate breathing holes and no effect to ringed seal vision would occur from the acoustic disturbance (Elsner et al., 1989; Wartzok et al., 1992a).
 It is anticipated that a ringed seal would be able to relocate to a different breathing hole relatively easily without impacting their normal behavior patterns.